awsdocs/amazon-ecr-user-guide/doc_source/getting-started-cli.md

 1. Open a browser and point to the server that is running Docker and hosting your container\.
    + If you are using an EC2 instance, this is the **Public DNS** value for the server, which is the same address you use to connect to the instance with SSH\.
 Make sure that the security group for your instance allows inbound traffic on port 80\.
    + If you are running Docker locally, point your browser to [http://localhost/](http://localhost/)\.
-   + If you are using docker\-machine on a Windows or Mac computer, find the IP address of the VirtualBox VM that is hosting Docker with the docker\-machine ip command, substituting *machine\-name* with the name of the docker machine you are using\.
+   + If you are using docker\-machine on a Windows or macOS computer, find the IP address of the VirtualBox VM that is hosting Docker with the docker\-machine ip command, substituting *machine\-name* with the name of the docker machine you are using\.

      ```
      docker-machine ip machine-name